-Source: ESMA Progress Report on Greenwashing, May 31, 2023, p 45 minated in ESMA's 2023 greenwashing progress report's observation that describing Article 8 und 9 products as "light green" and "dark green" is a misuse of SFDR's system-a practice which needs to be discouraged.
+Source: ESMA Progress Report on Greenwashing, May 31, 2023, p 45

+"light green" and "dark green" is a misuse of SFDR's system-a practice which needs to be discouraged32.
 The development has been closely related to the finalization and enactment of MiFID II delegated regulation's concept of client "sustainability preferences", which went live in August 2022.
-In fact, the first indication of the European Commission's view that SFDR is not a labelling regime can be found in the Commission's Explanatory Memorandum to MiFID II draft published in April 2021.
+In fact, the first indication of the European Commission's view that SFDR is not a labelling regime can be found in the Commission's Explanatory Memorandum to MiFID II draft published in April 202133.
 This draft stated the concepts of "environmentally sustainable investment" (Article 2.1 Taxonomy Regulation), "sustainable investment" (Article 2.17 SFDR) and "principle adverse impact consideration" (a variation of Article 7 SFDR) will play the key role for purposes of the new European regulatory framework for sustainable finance, rather than the SFDR Article 6-8-9 products.
 The market continues to fully digest the impact of this major conceptual shift onto the ESG practice.

 Implementation challenges and clarification efforts.
 The process of clarifying various SFDR provisions for implementation purposes that has started with the EC's SFDR Q&A of July 2021, continued full speed throughout 2022 and 2023.
 The go-live of SFDR Level 2 per beginning of 2023 has been an important and also market-reshaping moment in that process.
-Accompanying that, an entire body of the official SFDR Q&As has emerged out of the effort to properly implement the regulatory requirements stemming from the Action Plan's agenda, reaching such level of complexity that the ESAs decided to publish all those Q&As in one consolidated SFDR Q&A document in May 2023.
+Accompanying that, an entire body of the official SFDR Q&As has emerged out of the effort to properly implement the regulatory requirements stemming from the Action Plan's agenda, reaching such level of complexity that the ESAs decided to publish all those Q&As in one consolidated SFDR Q&A document in May 202334.
 The consolidated document consists of 59 pages of complex technical guidance and has become an indispensable sustainable finance practitioner's guide for properly navigating SFDR's concepts and the regulation's implementation.
-In addition to that, the EC published its
+In addition to that, the EC published its clarifying decision in June 2023 stating that an investment qualifying as "Taxonomy-aligned investment" under the